nebius-academy-templates/prompting-patterns/prompting-patterns-tasks/scenario_d_performance/README.md

 # Scenario D: Performance Pattern

-## Step 1: Test the Slow CSV Processor
+## Step 1: Test the slow CSV processor

-First, see how painfully slow this is:
+First, see how painfully slow this program is:

 ```bash
 python csv_processor.py